javad7z7/javad7z7/README.md

 # 💫 About Me:
-🔭 I’m currently working on Sepehrcc Products & Nojahan<br>🌱 I’m currently learning React, Nodejs<br>💬 Ask me about Javascript & linux<br>⚡ Backend and Devops More exciting than Frontend
+🔭 I’m currently working on Sepehrcc Products <br>🌱 I’m currently learning React, Nodejs<br>💬 Ask me about Javascript & linux<br>⚡ Backend and Devops More exciting than Frontend

 ## 🌐 Socials: